Functional Skills FAQs

 On the current Functional Skills qualifications, you can register learners up to the 31st August 2019, but the last date for assessment is 30th June 2020.
 If you have concerns about a particular learner achieving within this time period, please contact the team.

-For Entry Levels 1-3, centres devise their own SLC assessments using the template available on the qualification page of the website.
+For Entry Levels 1-3, centres devise their own SLC assessments using the sample structure available on the qualification page of the website.
 These assessment tasks will be externally verified by your Lead Quality Reviewer.
+Word document templates are available via the portal.

 Levels 1 and 2 SLC assessments are set by Open Awards.
 The live assessments can be downloaded from the portal by your assessment administrator.
 These assessments are confidential and must be kept secure at all times.
 There is a sample assessment for each assessment available on the qualification page of the website.
 The samples cannot be used as a live assessment; but should be used to prepare the learner.